 Capital One Contact Centers Innovate Faster Using Amazon Connect

-Capital One trained contact-center associates in 30 minutes and achieved 100 percent adoption in five months using Amazon Connect.
-Capital One is one of the largest banks in the United States and offers credit cards, checking and savings accounts, auto loans, rewards, and online banking services for consumers and businesses.
-The flexibility of Amazon Connect allows the company to add new features in weeks instead of the three to six months required by its previous solution.
+Capital One trained contact-center associates in 30 minutes and achieved 100 percent adoption in 5 months using Amazon Connect.
+With the flexibility of Amazon Connect, Capital One can add new features in weeks instead of the 3–6 months required by its previous solution.

 Capital One Enhances Fraud Protection with AWS Machine Learning

-Capital One is one of the largest banks in the United States, and the largest digital bank.
-As consumers continue to forgo the brick-and-mortar for the digital-first, Capital One has embraced new technologies, adopting and applying AWS-backed AI and machine learning solutions to nearly every facet of the business and infusing the customer experience with intelligence.
-And because AWS is just as secure—and oftentimes more secure—than an on-premises data center, it’s able to apply these innovations while upholding its responsibility to protect customers and their data.
+Capital One is one of the largest banks in the US and the largest digital bank.
+As consumers continue to forgo the brick-and-mortar for the digital-first, Capital One has embraced new technologies, adopting and applying AWS-backed AI and ML solutions to nearly every facet of the business and infusing the customer experience with intelligence.
+And because AWS is just as secure—and oftentimes more secure—than an on-premises data center, Capital One is able to apply these innovations while upholding its responsibility to protect customers and their data.

 On-Demand Infrastructure on AWS Helps Capital One DevOps Teams Move Faster Than Ever